taichi-dev/taichi_three/docs/installation.md

 ## Command line interface

-Installing ``taichi_three`` successfully should also allows you to invoke it from command line, e.g., to visualize a OBJ model:
+Installing ``taichi_three`` successfully should also allows you to invoke it from command line.
+E.g., to visualize a OBJ model:

 ```py
 python3 -m taichi_three show /path/to/model.obj